Totomosic/osrs-simulator/CONTEXT.md

 _Avoid_: Gear stats, item stats

 **Combat Composition**:
 A complete combat loadout, including combat stats, equipment bonuses, selected attack type, magic base maximum hit, and a weapon definition, that always contains enough data to produce both attack-side and defence-side composition for combat calculations.
+A combat composition may also identify the equipment set it was built from when that source is known.
 _Avoid_: Combat setup, stat block

 **Combat Composition ID**: